ericphanson/GuessworkQuantumSideInfo.jl/docs/src/high-precision-example.md

+# Computing the guesswork to high precision

-In order to solve the SDPs in high-precision, we need to start a new Julia session.
+In order to solve the SDP describing the guesswork in high-precision, we need to start a new Julia session.
 That's because Pajarito, the library used for mixed-integer SDPs, and SDPAFamily, the one for high-precision SDPs, each require different versions of Convex.jl, the optimization problem modeling library.
 The following example was run locally and the output copied to the documentation.
 First, add the packages `Convex#master` (or just `Convex` once version 0.13 of that package is released) and `SDPAFamily`, and then the following code.

 ```julia
 julia> setprecision(2000) # set Julia's global BigFloat precision to 2000